Luxman PD-151 Mark II Turntable Reviewed

 Who Is the Competition for the Luxman PD-151 Mark II Turntable?

-• At $6,299 depending on tonearm, plinth color, and several other options, the VPI Classic Signature is a very close competitor.
+• At $6,299 depending on tonearm, plinth color, and several other options, the VPI Classic Signature (read the review) is a very close competitor.
 This turntable has received very favorable reviews over the years and is considered a legacy product for VPI.
 It uses an AC synchronous motor as opposed to Luxman’s DC brushless motor.
 With both in my audio room, the Luxman was the quieter of the two.
 Both achieved accurate platter speed readings.
 Luxman uses a machined aluminum platter whereas VPI is using one machined from aluminum and stainless steel.
 The VPI platter is considerably heavier at about 20 pounds as opposed to Luxman’s nine-pound weight.
 Overall, the VPI is much heavier at almost 70 pounds versus nearly 34 pounds for the PD-151 Mark II.
 Setup using a VPI Unipivot tonearm is more difficult than the Luxman/SAEC tonearm.
 Having owned both turntables, each one produces a very enjoyable sound given an equivalent cartridge.

 • Way back in 1972, Scotland based manufacturer Linn introduced the Sondek LP12 turntable.
 It holds the distinction of the longest continuously produced turntable, now 51 years and counting.
 There are three versions and the Linn Majik, at a cost of $5,130, is the closest in price to the Luxman PD-151 Mark II.
 Linn utilizes a suspended chassis, and despite the many refinements made in the last half century, this basic design tenet has remained constant.
 The LP12 is highly customizable and based on alterations or better versions can cost upwards of $30,000.
 One major difference between both tables is the difficulty of setup.
 Linn recommends an authorized dealer configure the turntable.
 There are special fixtures and tools dealers have that are necessary to properly assemble an LP12.
 Setup may easily take four hours or more.
 I find each turntable has an excellent, even beguiling sonic presentation and either one would be welcomed in my audio room.